Security Alert: Hancitor Trojan Downloader Evades AV Detection, Drops Malware Cocktail

 https: // suptalefthed [.] ru / 61keylogger . bin

 Apply these security measures to fight against online attacks

 As seen in this malicious campaign, traditional antivirus software have a hard time detecting malware threats in a timely manner, so you need another security layer of protection to better fight against them.

 - Update, update and update again!
 It’s essential to install all the latest updates for your apps, software programs, and system.
 Do NOT postpone and neglect to keep your system fully patched;

 - Make sure you have at least two backups of your valuable data on external sources and do not store them exclusively on your computer;

 - We remind you once again: Don’t open, click or download suspicious links/files received from unknown sources that could compromise your PC;

 - To reduce the impact of these vulnerabilities, try to run software programs with non-administrative user accounts and remember to disable macros in the Microsoft Office package;

 - These malicious files manage to evade antivirus detection, so we highly recommend adding another layer of security on top of your AV to enhance protection.
-Consider using a proactive security product (you can see what Heimdal PRO can do for you)
+Consider using a proactive security product (you can see what Thor Foresight can do for you)